Weave Together Creativity and Community

 Mission

 The mission of The Weaving Workshop is to cultivate a vibrant community where traditional craft intersects with art and design, and where material language is expanded through creativity in basketry and fiber craft.
-We are an inclusive, welcoming space for people of all skill levels to explore basketry, 3-dimensional weaving, and sculptural possibilities, fostering connection through hands-on learning.
+We are an inclusive, welcoming space for people of all skill levels to explore basketry, 3-dimensional weaving, and creativity, fostering connection through hands-on learning.
 We honor traditional techniques while encouraging experimentation, celebrating the joy of making as both a mindful practice and a form of artistic expression.
 In doing so, we create individual and shared experiences that spark creativity, build community, and carry this ancient craft forward.

 Meet Dee